 I understand that surrendering a pet is a touchy subject, and I understand that the overpopulation of shelters is horrible.
 But I also understand that there’s some people out there that have had to surrender a pet for serious reasons.

 So while I hate hearing about dogs being surrendered as much as anyone else I can’t just automatically judge them.
 A few of them are probably just like me.
-People who would have never considered doing such a thing unless something beyond their control happened or something they truly can’t fix happened.
+People who would have never considered doing such a thing unless something beyond their control happened, or something they truly can’t fix.

-I still occasionally wake up shaking from nightmares where flames are rushing towards me, and I still wake up with tears in my eyes remembering my dear little Joey.
-It’s not something I want to relive, but certain events don’t just go away, no matter how much you wish they would.
+I still have nightmares about that fire, and I still wake up with tears in my eyes as I think about my dear little Joey.
+It’s not something I want to relive, but certain events don’t just go away, no matter how much we wish they would.

-And I’d be lying if I said I’m not hurt a little every time I see the comments “I’d never surrender my dog” or “These people are heartless.”
-I understand where those comments are coming from, but please remember that on occasion there is a valid reason for surrendering a pet.
+And I’d be lying if I said I’m not hurt a little every time I see the comments “I’d never surrender my dog” or “those people are heartless.”
+I understand where those comments are coming from, but please remember that there are valid reasons for surrendering a pet.

-The fact that I’m one of those “evil people” who surrendered a pet bothers me.
-But the comments themselves aren’t what really hurts – the memories of actually losing my beloved dog is what really breaks my heart.
-I think about my dear little Joey quite often, and I can only hope that he ended up in a home that loved him as much as we did.
+The fact that I’m one of those “heartless people” who surrendered a pet bothers me.
+But the comments themselves aren’t what really hurts, it’s the memories of losing Joey is what really breaks my heart.
+I think about Joey often, and I can only hope that he ended up in a home that loved him as much as we did.